Searching in Starting a Business [clear]

 Service/Sales Restrictions: Services involving risky or illegal activities, adult activities, loud noise, pollution or that create a nuisance for neighbors are restricted in home businesses.
 The sale of restricted items, such as alcohol, drugs or tobacco, poisonous reptiles or insects cannot occur in a home business.

 Animals: Businesses involving animals (including poultry and birds) are subject to additional regulations and licensing requirements, depending on the type and number of animals and the service provided.
 A kennel or breeder’s license may be needed; special waste handling and noise abatement procedures may be required, as well as other issues.
 Contact your city clerk’s office for information.
 If you rent pasture for horses, cattle or other farm animals and charge a fee, you are a business.
-You need to register with the Idaho Secretary of State and collect any applicable taxes.
+You need to register with the Idaho Secretary of State and collect or pay any applicable taxes.

 On-line Businesses: If you operate an online business, you need to register a business name and entity type with the Idaho Secretary of State’s office.
 If the business involves sales, a sales tax permit will be needed.
 If you sell food products online, see the “Food Preparation” information above.
 Some cities require online businesses to obtain a special home business license.
+Check with your city clerk's office for details.

 Party Plan Businesses: if you sell Scentsy, Pampered Chef, Mary Kay or another product involving home parties or sales events, check with your city clerk’s office to find out if you can hold parties at your home.
 Some Idaho cities restrict the number of attendees at open houses and similar events held at the dealer’s home (not at a customer’s home).